Da Nang Airport Guide

 It’s worth mentioning that the two terminals are located a 10-minute walk from each other.
 If you need to catch a connecting flight in the other terminal, you’re required to exit the arrivals hall and take the covered corridor outside to change terminals.
 To stay up to date and see a live stream of flights arriving and departing from the airport click here.

 Terminal 1 Domestic

 The Domestic terminal is made up of three floors, although the middle floor is restricted airline office space.
 The ground floor houses arrivals and some limited amenities including cafes, SIM card services and money exchanges.
 The top level is made up of check-in counters, security checks, and departure gates.
 This can be accessed by lift from the car park and a drive-through drop off.

 Hidden Hint: Motorcycles are not permitted to use the raised road to drop off at departures at either terminal.

-Cafes, shops, and restaurants at the domestic terminal are currently undergoing development, but there are adequate options for a drink or a quick bite, especially as that the longest domestic flight from Da Nang is the hour and a half route to Ho Chi Minh City.
+Cafes, shops, and restaurants at the domestic terminal are currently undergoing development.
+But there are adequate options for a drink or a quick bite.
+Especially as the longest domestic flight from Da Nang is the hour and a half route to Ho Chi Minh City.

 Terminal 2 International